kuzudb/kuzu-docs/docs/development/building-kuzu.md

 To build from source code, Kùzu requires Cmake(>=3.11), Python(>=3.7), and a compiler that supports C++20.
 Note that the header files of Python 3 are also required.
 The minimum supported version of C++ compilers is GCC 10, Clang 11, and MSVC 19.20.
 The preferred compiler on Linux is GCC; on macOS, Apple Clang; and on Windows, MSVC.
 On Linux, Clang is also tested.
 Other compilers which support C++20 may also work, but they are not tested.

 Below are the instructions for building Kùzu on Ubuntu 22.04 LTS, AlmaLinux 9.2, Arch Linux, macOS 12, and Windows 10.
-The instructions for other Debian-based Linux distros, such as Debian, Linux Mint, and Pop!\_OS, should be similar to Ubuntu 22.04 LTS.
-The instructions for other Red Hat-based Linux distros, such as CentOS, Fedora, and Rocky Linux, and Oracle Linux, should be similar to AlmaLinux 9.2.
-The instructions for other Arch-based Linux distros, such as Manjaro, should be similar to Arch Linux.
-For other versions of macOS, the instructions should be similar to macOS 12.
-For other versions of Windows, the instructions should be similar to Windows 10.
+These instructions should also work for other similar platforms:

+- For other Debian-based Linux distros, such as *Debian*, *Linux Mint*, and *Pop!\_OS*, the instructions should be similar to Ubuntu 22.04 LTS.
+- For other Red Hat-based Linux distros, such as *CentOS*, *Fedora*, *Rocky Linux*, and *Oracle Linux*, the instructions should be similar to AlmaLinux 9.2.
+- For other Arch-based Linux distros, such as *Manjaro*, the instructions should be similar to Arch Linux.
+- For other versions of *macOS*, the instructions should be similar to macOS 12.
+- For other versions of *Windows*, the instructions should be similar to Windows 10.

 ## Building Instructions